 “Nosey, much?”
 Is what he’d actually said.
 “Private conversation, dude.
 Not all of Beacon Hills is your majesty’s personal territory.”

-Which had kind of stumped Derek a little.
+Which, as an insult, had kind of stumped Derek a little.
 Had continued to stump him over the next few days until the first time Stiles had called him prom king instead of jock.
 Right then, though, he’d just rolled his eyes and said “I’m taking it too.”

 Which wouldn’t be a big deal.
 Wouldn’t even be worth commenting on, really, except that Derek had maybe been obsessing a little bit over Stiles all summer, and there was no way in hell he was going to be able to focus in his first serious AP class unless he and Stiles did something about all that tension between them.